 A tool on the FAFSA online application is the Data Retrieval Tool (DRT).
 Students and parents will be asked to use the Data Retrieval Tool (DRT) to answer the income tax return questions and it is the recommended method.
 This will result in a database match with the IRS and the information from the filed income tax return will automatically be downloaded onto the FAFSA.
-If the student's FAFSA is chosen for Verification, the DRT was utilized, and no changes were made to the data, it will simplify the verification process.
+If the student's FAFSA is chosen for Verification, the DRT was utilized, and no changes were made to the data, it will simplify the Verification process.

-If the student's FAFSA is chosen for Verification and the Data Retrieval Tool was not used, the student will either have to correct their FAFSA and choose the DRT, or will need to request a Tax Return Transcript from the IRS.gov website.
+If the student's FAFSA is chosen for Verification and the Data Retrieval Tool was not used, the student may request a Tax Return Transcript from the IRS.gov website.
 The Tax Return Transcript may take up 5 to 7 business days to be processed and mailed to the student.
-Signed copies of tax returns are acceptable forms of documentation for Verification if there are extenuating circumstances causing the Data Retrieval Tool and/or Tax Return Transcript to be unavailable to the student or parent.
-The Financial Aid Coordinator will make the final determination.
+Signed copies of the 2020 IRS Tax Forms with W-2's are also acceptable forms of documentation for Verification.

-Independent students and parents of Dependent Students who indicate that they did not file a 2019 income tax return will be required to confirm their non-filing status by requesting a Tax Return Transcript form the IRS at www.irs.gov.
-The Financial Aid Coordinator will need a copy of that IRS document.
+Independent students and parents of Dependent Students who indicate that they did not file a 2020 income tax return may be required to confirm their non-filing status by requesting a Tax Return Transcript form the IRS at www.irs.gov.
+The College Connection Coordinator will need a copy of that IRS document.